Big loans make some people squeamish.

-Naturally, though, the lending industry includes a wide and ever-growing array of products which extend well beyond home loans.
+Naturally, though, the lending industry includes a wide and ever-growing array of products that extend well beyond home loans.
 I’ve alluded to several kinds of loans above, but let’s take a closer look at some other common products.

-It’s Not a Perfect World, But Knowledge Helps
+It’s Not a Perfect World, but Knowledge Helps

 In a perfect world, we’d all have the money we need to buy our houses and cars and to pay our tuition.
 And when we decided to start a business, we’d simply withdraw start-up costs from our savings accounts.